scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_02_Meshes.md

 <!-- #region tags=[] -->
 ---

-## Exercises : mesh data
+## Exercises: mesh data

-### Ex.1 : How to check whether a cube has structured or mesh-based data
+### Ex.1: How to check whether a cube has structured or mesh-based data
 <!-- #endregion -->

 ```python tags=[]